+In Section \ref{SecDob} we will apply Theorem \ref{MDPthm} for specific examples of triangular arrays where $R_n\to\infty$ and $B_n\to\infty$ while $a_n$ might decay to $0$.

-where $\Gam^o$ denotes the interior of a set $\Gam$, $\bar\Gam$ denotes its closure and $I(x)=x^2/2$. \end{theorem} As a by product of our method we are also able to obtain the following result. \begin{theorem} Let the assumptions of Theorem \ref{MDPthm} hold.
+As a by product of the proof of Theorem \ref{MDPthm}, we are also able to prove the following type of Gaussian moment estimates. \begin{theorem} Under the conditions of Theorem \ref{MDPthm} we have the following.
 Let $Z$ be a standard normal random variable.
 Then there is a constant $C>0$ so that for every integer $p>2$ we have